d4t4s3c/NetScan/README.md

 # NetScan
-Rapid scanner, ARP + ports status: open
+Rapid Scanner, ARP + Ports Status: Open

 # ONLY USE FOR EDUCATIONAL PURPOSES